Government health insurance markets holding up–barely

 Competition in many markets has dwindled to one insurer – or none in some cases – and another round of steep price hikes is expected to squeeze consumers who don’t receive big income-based tax credits to help pay their bill.

-“What we’re seeing is a deterioration in these markets, but the markets haven’t imploded, they haven’t gone into a rapid downward decline,” said Dan Mendelson, president of the consulting firm Avalere Health.
+“What we’re seeing is a deterioration in these markets, but the markets haven’t imploded, they haven’t gone into a rapid downward decline,” said Dan Mendelson, president of the consulting firm Avalere.

 The early picture for 2018 looks much like it did for previous years: Insurers are retreating from some markets or charging a lot more to stay in others.